irsbugs/cmrt/CiviCRM Installation.md

 Ventraip use [*LiteSpeed Web Server*](https://www.litespeedtech.com/) (LSWS) as the web server.

-Logging into the CMRT' account on a Ventraip server is via a web-based login panel at: https://vip.ventraip.com.au/login
+Logging into the CMRT account on a Ventraip server is via a web-based login panel at: https://vip.ventraip.com.au/login

 Login requires two part authentication.